 The extension '.cpp' is used to force the stricter type-checking of C++ compilers.
 However, you can rename all the sources to '.c' and compile with any C compiler.

-I've tested my source with Microsoft 16-bit and 32-bit compilers, the OpenWatcom 32-bit compiler, MinGW, and with gcc and clang in Linux, on both 32-bit and 64-bit boxes.
+I've tested my source with Microsoft 16-bit, 32-bit, and 64-bit compilers, the OpenWatcom 32-bit compiler, MinGW, and with gcc and clang in Linux, on both 32-bit and 64-bit boxes.
 The source is sufficiently generic that it should port readily to any platform, including ones with byte order opposite to that of the PC (it's been tested on a PowerPC Mac).
 The source code does not really think in terms of 'little-Endian' and 'big-Endian' byte order.
 Instead, it checks to see if the ephemerides have a byte order opposite to that of the current computer, and then swaps bytes as needed, on the fly.
 That's why there's nothing along the lines of an #ifdef BIG_ENDIAN in the source code.
 (This was necessary to ensure that both types of input files would be handled on both endians of architecture.)